The world is so full of noise.

 I want a place where the stories that often get silenced can be told – the stories about everyday faith and how to put that faith into action.

-I long to tell the stories of people around the world – global voices – and those without a voice.
+I long to tell the stories of people around the world – global voices, those whose voices are too often silenced.

 I want to help you find ways to put your faith into action wherever God has you.